Averaging for stochastic perturbations of integrable systems: Introduction

 The behaviour of $I$-components of solutions for deterministically perturbed equation \eqref{2} with $\Psi^I =0$ and $\Psi^\f=0$ for typical initial data on time-intervals of order $\eps^{-1}$ is the subject of the classical averaging theory due to Anosov--Kosuga--Neishtadt, see \cite[Sec.~6.1]{AKN} and \cite{LM}.
 Moreover, due to Neishtadt and Bakhtin the set of atypical initial data for which the averaging fails has measure $\lesssim\eps^\gamma$, where $\gamma>0$ depends on ``how non-degenerate mapping $\theta$ is".
 Theorem~\ref{t_main02} is a natural counterpart of that theory for stochastic perturbations of integrable equations.
 But stochastic convergences \eqref{conv2} and \eqref{conv3}, established in Proposition~\ref{p_5.4_sec10} and Theorem~\ref{t_mixAP} and valid for any initial data, seem to have no deterministic analogy.

 Equation \eqref{2} is a fast-slow stochastic system with fast variable $\f$ and slow variable $I$.
-The averaging in such systems (which allows to approximatively describe the law of the slow variable $I$ on time-integrals of order $\eps^{-1}$) is a well developed topic of stochastic analysis, e.g. see \cite{Khas68, FW, Krs, Ver, Kif}.
-But in big majority of the corresponding works the fast motion of angles $\f$ is given not by an ODE, but by a stochastic ODE with $I$-depending coefficients and non-degenerate diffusion.
-Even if the fast motion of $\f$ is given by a non-random ODE, then strong restrictions are imposed on ergodic properties of the latter (e.g. see \cite[Section~II.3]{Skor}), and \eqref{Birk} fails to meet them.
-We were not able to find the result of Theorem~\ref{t_main02} in the literature.
-Its proof, given in Sections~\ref{s_co_ac}-\ref{s_lp} and its exact statement are important for other parts of our work and are used there.
+The averaging in such systems (which allows to approximatively describe the law of the slow variable $I$ on time-integrals of order $\eps^{-1}$) is a well developed topic of stochastic analysis, e.g. see papers \cite{Khas68, Ver, Kif}, books \cite{ FW, Krs} and references therein.
+But in big majority of the corresponding works the fast motion of angles $\f$ is given not by an ODE, but by a stochastic differential equation with $I$-depending coefficients and non-degenerate diffusion.
+Even if the fast motion of $\f$ was given by a non-random ODE, then usually strong restrictions were imposed on ergodic properties of the latter (e.g. see \cite[Section~II.3]{Skor}), and system \eqref{Birk} fails to meet them.
+Still, a local version of system \eqref{2} was considered in \cite{FrWe03}, where for processes $(I,\f)(t)$ whose $I$-components are defined in a bounded domain the authors proved convergence \eqref{conv1} till the time of exit of the vector $I(t)$ from the bounded domain above.
+However, the techniques used in \cite{FrWe03} differ essentially from those in our proof.
+The exact statement of Theorem~\ref{t_main02} and its proof, given in Sections~\ref{s_co_ac}-\ref{s_lp}, are crucially used in Sections~\ref{s_Birk_int}-\ref{s_9} of our work, which form its main second part (discussed below).
+The uniform in time convergence \eqref{conv3} seems to be a completely new result.